 In addition, there are 89 national participating in the historic Pavilions at the Giardini, at the Arsenale, and in the historic city center of Venice.
 However, Ghana, Madagascar, Malaysia, and Pakistan are participating for the first time.

 Besides the Biennale di Arte, the art exhibition, the Venice Biennale consists of an annual music festival since 1930, since 1932 a film festival, a theater festival since 1934, and a festival of contemporary dance since 1999.
 While these biennials take place annually, the Biennale di Arte alternates since 1980 with the Architecture Biennial.

 Altogether, I’m coming every two years to Venice to see the Biennale, and it never gets old.
-In fact, there are far too many unique events and exhibitions at mesmerizing places.
+In fact, there are far too many unique events and exhibitions in mesmerizing places.

 My Personal Favorites from 50 Countries in 2019

 In summary, I made a list of my preferred works of 2019.
 Following the Biennale’s concept, I sort them in alphabetical order according to countries – 50 altogether.

 However, I did not stick necessarily to the official country pavilion, but show you what I’ve liked from that specific country.
 Some were the official contributions, while others are just my personal favorite.
 And sometimes, it was simply impossible to pick only one artist from a country.
-However, I limited myself to two max so that this post doesn’t get out of hands.
+However, I limited myself to two max so that this post doesn’t get out of hand.

-At this post’s end, in summary, you’ll get all the relevant info to make your visit to the Biennale an unforgettable on.
+At this post’s end, in summary, you’ll get all the relevant info to make your visit to the Biennale an unforgettable one.